Lancashire Mind: @Therapies

 Once you start working with a therapist, you will work with them for the entirety of your therapy.
 However, in rare circumstances, if a therapist is unable to complete your sessions you would be allocated to the next available therapist.

-I’m currently attending group therapy.
-Can I also do 1-1 therapy at the same time?
+I’m currently receiving mental health support elsewhere.
+Can I complete my therapy with Lancashire Mind at the same time?

-No – it’s recommended that you only attend one form of therapeutic support at a time.
-We would suggest getting back in touch with the service once your group therapy ends.
+No – it is recommended that you only attend one form of therapeutic support at a time to avoid any contradictions.
+We would suggest getting back in touch with the service if your other form of mental health support comes to an end.

 Is this service funded by, or in collaboration with, the NHS?